egonbeermat/RemoteDisplay/README.md

 ## Additional Info

-If you registered a touch callback, it will be called if the `pollRemoteCommand()` detected a touch event.
+If you registered a touch callback, it will be called if the `pollRemoteCommand()` detected a touch event or mouse pointer update.
 Alternatively, you can reference the following in your own (polled) touch interface code, and arbitrate between local and remote touches:

-`remoteDisplay.lastRemoteTouchState` - set to `RemoteDisplay::PRESSED` or `RemoteDisplay::RELEASED`
+`remoteDisplay.lastRemoteTouchState` - set to `RemoteDisplay::PRESSED`, `RemoteDisplay::RELEASED` or `RemoteDisplay::POINTER_MOVED`
-`remoteDisplay.lastRemoteTouchX` - X co-ordinate of last touch sent from remote client `remoteDisplay.lastRemoteTouchY` - Y co-ordinate of last touch sent from remote client
+`remoteDisplay.lastRemoteTouchX` - X co-ordinate of last touch/pointer position sent from remote client `remoteDisplay.lastRemoteTouchY` - Y co-ordinate of last touch/pointer position sent from remote client

 The client software has an interface that provides a mechanism to control if buffer updates are also sent to the physical screen, or not, improving performance by disabling the local screen buffer flush.
 This interface sets `remoteDisplay.disableLocalScreen` to true or false, and you can check this before sending your buffer updates to the physical screen.